loiluu/smc/README.md

    Convert and translate pcre regexes to an intermediate language and transform to GFs domain.

-- automaton

-   Handle regexes and automatons conversons.

-- smc.conf
+- smc.conf, smc.kaluza.conf, smc.cs

-   Includes serveral configurations for SMC.
+   Includes serveral configurations for SMC in default, kaluza testcase and case studies respectively.
+You can configure **MAXN** - the maximum length of string, or the optimization options of concat operator.

 - config.h

    Configure the attributes of the tool.

-- rawutils.py, rawparser.py, rawlexer.py
+- rawutils.py, raw_to_smc_parser.py, raw_to_smc_lexer.py

    Translate C String operators, like strcasestr, strlen,... to SMC language.